Skip to main content

 How It Works

-Once the script is added, InfiniteWatch will automatically:
+Once the SDK is set up, InfiniteWatch will automatically:

 • Record user sessions and interactions